syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 domainurl: ##DomainURL##
 ---

-# Layouts in Ribbon control
+# Ribbon Layouts

-The Ribbon offers to customize the layout by using the [activeLayout](https://ej2.syncfusion.com/javascript/documentation/api/ribbon#activelayout) property.
-The Ribbon control supports the following layouts:
+The Ribbon allows to customize the layout by using the [activeLayout](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/#activelayout) property.
+The Ribbon component supports the following layouts:

 ## Classic layout

-In classic layout, the Ribbon control organize the items and groups in a traditional form by setting the [activeLayout](https://ej2.syncfusion.com/javascript/documentation/api/ribbon#activelayout) property to [Classic](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonLayout/).
-By default, the Ribbon control renders in `Classic` layout.
+In classic layout, the Ribbon component organizes the items and groups in a traditional form by setting the [activeLayout](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/#activelayout) property to [Classic](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonLayout/).
+By default, the Ribbon component renders in the `Classic` layout.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}